the mountain teaches the dreaming

 A NON-INTERPRETIVE APPROACH

-There will be no emphasis on dream interpretation or dream analysis in these ritual labs.
-The deeply somatic focus of this dreamwork demands our full attention to the dream movements themselves and the innate power they carry.
-Dream councils, or group circles, are held after each individual lab session to share notes on what happened and how we were impacted emotionally and otherwise; speaking forth in these group circles is invited but not mandatory.
-Verbalizing our experiences can help us language our perceptions and neutralize the charge often accumulated in the rituals themselves.
+There was no dream interpretation or dream analysis in these ritual labs.
+If left alone, the dream themselves occasionally presented their own innate meanings.
+The deeply somatic focus of this dreamwork demanded our full attention to the dream movements themselves and the power they carried.
+Dream councils, or group circles, were held after each individual lab session to share notes on what happened and how we were impacted emotionally and otherwise.
+Verbalizing our experiences also helped us language our perceptions and helped neutralize the excess charge our bodies absorbed from the rituals themselves.
+Some participants kept dream journals but they were not mandatory to the actual dreaming ritual process which involved direct physical replication of movements recalled from dreams, rather than our analytical interpretations of these dreams.

 dreaming and paratheatre links